Best Vegan Sources of Fat

 Vegan diets in general are much lower in fat from the void of animal products such as meat and dairy.
 It is important the modern vegan is well educated on how much fat they should be consuming daily; Here are some staple, good sources of fat for vegans.

-For those looking to bulk up, for general information, or for future reference, we’ve gathered the best vegan sources of fat for your shopping lists.
+For those looking to bulk up, for general information, or for future reference, we’ve gathered this list of healthy fats for vegans for your shopping list.

 These range from general vegan fat sources to those containing omegas and such.